• Employee Perks

 • H2B Visas and Employment

-During our winter and summer seasons, we hire international employees from around the globe.
+Here at Stratton, we hire international employees from around the globe during our winter and summer seasons.
 This cultural gathering offers a great experience for our guests and employees alike.
-Stratton Resort employs international employees during our peak seasons.

 Frequently Asked Questions